lucarossi9/statistical_computation_4/index.md

 The 253 genes are the result of a filtering process applied on a total of 333 genes.
 The cell cycle associated genes are 119/333, which provide information of the entire cell cycle.
 The non-cell-cycle associated genes are 214/333 and have primary roles in the inflammatory response and housekeeping controls.

+In the scatter plots below we used the TSNE methos (t-Distributed Stochastic Neighbor Embedding), which is a technique for dimensionality reduction that is particularly well suited for the visualization of high-dimensional datasets.

-- __H9 (HTB-176)__: is a cutaneous human cell of the prostate tissue affected by lymphoma desease.
-This dataset contains 361 cells.
+- __H9 (HTB-176)__: is a cutaneous human cell affected by lymphoma desease.
+This dataset contains 227 cells.
  {% include TSNE_H9.html %}
  {% include phases_h9.html %}
 -	__MDA-MB-231 (HTB-26)__: is an epithelial human cell of the breast tissue (Mammary gland) affected by adenocarcinoma.
-This dataset contains 227 cells.
+This dataset contains 342 cells.
  {% include TSNE_MB.html %}
  {% include phases_mb.html %}
 -	__PC3 (CRL-1435)__: is an epithelial human cell of the prostate tissue affected by adenocarcinoma (Grade IV).
-This dataset contains 342 cells.
+This dataset contains 361 cells.
  {% include TSNE_PC3.html %}
  {% include phases_pc3.html %}